matthewkarlson/IMP_PCMLAI_Final_Project/model_card.md

 - **Advanced Models:** Random Forest Regressor and XGBoost Regressor.
   - **Random Forest Regressor:** An ensemble learning method based on decision trees, robust to outliers and capable of capturing non-linear relationships.
   - **XGBoost Regressor:** A gradient boosting model optimized for speed and performance, leveraging decision trees and iterative improvements through boosting.
+  - **CatBoost** is a gradient boosting algorithm developed by Yandex, optimized for categorical data.
+It handles categorical features natively without requiring extensive preprocessing like one-hot encoding or label encoding, making it highly efficient for datasets with mixed feature types.
+Additionally, it mitigates overfitting and provides fast training and prediction.

 ## Performance